Joyce Campbell

 After earning an A.A.A. in Industrial Design from the Art Institute of Seattle in 2004, she moved to Japan, spending two years teaching English before returning to Olympia to complete a B.A. in Sculpture and Art History at Evergreen State College in 2008.
 She later earned her MFA in Applied Craft + Design from Pacific Northwest College of Art/Willamette University in 2023.

 Now based in Portland, OR, she shares a home with her husband, fellow creative Jeremy Hansen of Lo-Rent Sound, and their two French bulldog mixes, Pony and Dino.
-In the studio, she blends her backgrounds in art and design to create quirky stationary, sculptural home goods and furniture that bring playfulness into functional objects.
-When she’s not making, she’s organizing workshops, teaching Community Ed at PCC, or planning events—always finding ways to bring people together and build creative community.
+In the studio, she blends her backgrounds in art, craft and design to create all kinds of things, from sculpture to stationary to home goods and furniture.
+When she’s not making, she’s organizing workshops, teaching Community Ed at Portland Community College, or finding ways to bring people together to build a community that thrives through making.